-- 21. The Senate Finance Committee reported that the centralized treatment of the Tea Party applicants began in 2010 with the application of one of the plaintiffs herein, Albuquerque Tea Party. - 22.
-Albuquerque Tea Party did not receive a final determination granting it taxexempt status under section 501(c)(4) until June of 2017, over seven years after filing its application. - 23.
-The Senate Finance Committee reported that the IRS's treatment of Tea Party applicants caused some such applicants to stop pursing tax-exempt status.
+- 21. The Senate Finance Committee reported that the centralized treatment of the Tea Party applicants began in 2010. - 22.
+Plaintiff did not receive a final determination granting it tax-exempt status under section 501(c)(3) until September 20, 2013, over three years after filing its application. - 23.
+The Senate Finance Committee reported that the IRS's treatment of Tea Party applicants caused some such applicants to stop pursing tax-exempt status. - 24.
+Tea Party applicants reported to Congress that the IRS's treatment of them, including the lengthy delays in issuing determinations, has affected the willingness of donors to make contributions, the willingness of others to associate themselves with the organizations, and the ability of the organizations to engage in the full range of activities they would otherwise have undertaken.

-- 24. Tea Party applicants reported to Congress that the IRS's treatment of them, including the lengthy delays in issuing determinations, has affected the willingness of donors to make contributions, the willingness of others to associate themselves with the organizations, and the ability of the organizations to engage in the full range of activities they would otherwise have undertaken. - 25.
-The Senate Finance Committee reported that "these events will erode public confidence and sow doubt about the impartiality of the IRS." - 26.
+- 25. The Senate Finance Committee reported that "these events will erode public confidence and sow doubt about the impartiality of the IRS." - 26.
 TIGTA made nine recommendations to the IRS for how to correct these problems, including requiring the director of Rulings and Agreements to approve original entries and changes to criteria included on the BOLO listing, implement proper training before election cycles, better document its reasons for selecting applications for review, and to recommend guidance on how to measure the "primary activity" of I.R.C. § 501(c)(4) social welfare organizations for inclusion in the Department of the Treasury Priority Guidance Plan. - 27.
 TIGTA completed a follow-up audit concerning the IRS's implementation of TIGTA's 2013 recommendations and published its findings in a March 2015 report. - 28.
 TIGTA reported that "[t]he IRS has taken significant actions to address the nine recommendations made in our prior audit report." - 29.
 TIGTA reviewed documentation indicating that "decisions on referrals containing emerging issues are being made based upon activities and not names or policy positions." - 30.
 TIGTA concluded that there was "increased assurance that emerging issues are being considered impartially." - 31.
 TIGTA further found that "[t]he IRS has substantially changed its procedures for processing applications for tax-exempt status" and expressed its belief "that the current procedures address [TIGTA's] original concern that only applications with indications of significant political campaign intervention should be worked as potential political cases and the basis for selection should be clearly documented in the file."